-SPECIAL STUDENT STATUS is assigned to persons who possess a baccalaureate degree and wish to engage in graduate study, but are not formally accepted to a graduate program.
+GRADUATE SPECIAL STUDENT STATUS is assigned to persons who possess a baccalaureate degree and wish to engage in graduate study, but are not formally accepted to a graduate program.
 To have special student status, one must provide evidence of a baccalaureate degree and the specific prerequisites for the graduate study desired.
 A maximum of nine credits or 30% of a graduate program's requirements, whichever is greater, may be taken as a special status student and may be transferred to and applied towards a graduate degree.
+Special students are encouraged to consult with the Graduate Program Director of their desired area of study.